DietSodaSoft/yail/README.md

 # YAIL:  Yet Another Infusionsoft Library
+*This library is not affiliated with nor supported by Infusionsoft.
+Direct any questions to me or create an issue here.*

 Using the Infusionsoft APIs isn't all that bad.  *Using XmlRpc is what is painful.*  **"Struct."**